-Cari Michel Kalalle Kelly Mills

-Director Division Deputy Director
+Kelly Mills Division Deputy Director

-Corsy Bowling Agenda Coordinator
+Corey Bowling Agenda Coordinator

-Agenda Coordinator

-Interoffice Memorandum
+Texas Commission on Environmental Quality Interoffice Memorandum

-To: Commissioners Date: January 10, 2025

-Thru: Laurie Gharis, Chief Clerk

-Kelly Keel, Executive Director

-From: CML Cari-Michel La Caille, Director

-Office of Water

-Docket No.: 2024-1594-TML

-Subject: Proposal of the Draft Implementation Plan for Seven Total Maximum

-Daily Loads for Indicator Bacteria in the Corpus Christi Region for

-Public Comment

-Project No. 2025-004-TML-NR
+To: Commissioners Date: July 18, 2025 Thru: Laurie Gharis, Chief Clerk Kelly Keel, Executive Director From: cml Cari-Michel La Caille, Director Office of Water Docket No: 2024-1594-TML Subject: Proposal of the Implementation Plan for Indicator Bacteria in the Corpus (Project No. 2025-004-TML-NR

-Consideration: Approval to publish and solicit public comment on the draft Implementation Plan (I-Plan) for seven Total Maximum Daily Loads (TMDLs) for indicator bacteria in the Corpus Christi Region, of the Bays and Estuaries Basin in Nueces County.
+Consideration: Approval of the Implementation Plan (I-Plan) for seven Total Maximum Daily Loads (TMDLs) for indicator bacteria in the Corpus Christi Region, of the Bays and Estuaries Basin in Nueces County.

-Background and Current Practice: The documents One Total Maximum Daily Load for Bacteria in Oso Bay1, One Total Maximum Daily Load for Indicator Bacteria in Oso Creek, and Two Total Maximum Daily Load for Indicator Bacteria at Corpus Christi Bay Beaches, Cole Park and Ropes Park have been prepared as required by the federal Clean Water Act Section 303(d).
-The Texas Commission on Environmental Quality (TCEQ) adopted the Oso Bay TMDL on August 22, 2007, the Oso Creek TMDL on July 31, 2019, and the Corpus Christi Bay Beaches, Cole Park and Ropes Park TMDLs July 28, 2021.
+Background and Current Practice: The documents One Total Maximum Daily Load for Bacteria in Oso Bay1, One Total Maximum Daily Load for Indicator Bacteria in Oso Creek, and Two Total Maximum Daily Loads for Indicator Bacteria at Corpus Christi Bay Beaches, Cole Park and Ropes Park have been prepared as required by the federal Clean Water Act Section 303(d).
+The Texas Commission on Environmental Quality (TCEQ) adopted the Oso Bay TMDL on August 22, 2007, the Oso Creek TMDL on July 31, 2019, and the Corpus Christi Bay Beaches, Cole Park and Ropes Park and Ropes Park TMDLs July 28, 2021.
 The United States Environmental Protection Agency approved the Oso Bay TMDL on June 6, 2008, the Oso Creek TMDL on October 25, 2019, and the Cole Park and Ropes Park TMDLs on January 31, 2022.

 The I-Plan describes the strategy and activities that TCEQ and watershed partners will carry out to improve water quality in the affected watersheds.
-The Water Quality Planning Division respectfully requests commission approval to propose the I-Plan for a formal public review and comment period.
-After the public comment period, staff may make appropriate changes to the proposed I-Plan and will respond to public comments.
-Following the public comment period, the TMDL Program will request that the commission consider approval of the final I-Plan.
-The I-Plan, combined with the TMDL, provides local, regional, and state organizations with a comprehensive strategy for improving and maintaining water quality in the impaired watershed.
+The Water Quality Planning Division respectfully requests the commission's approval of the final I-Plan.
+The I-Plan, combined with the TMDLs, provides local, regional, and state organizations with a comprehensive strategy for improving and maintaining water quality in the impaired watersheds.